Xlythe/DAO/README.md

 }
 ```

 Inside the model, we list out all the variables we wish to persist.
-The oly supported types are String, int, boolean, long, float, or byte[].
+The only supported types are String, int, boolean, long, float, or byte[].
 If you have a variable that you don't want persisted, mark it as a transient variable (eg. private transient Object mTempData).
 Note: While not required, you can annotate your variables with @Unique.
 If you do, they will act as a key when saving the DAO. (eg. @Unique private String id).

 ```java